 Day 3: Hiking in Yosemite Valley

-Danny, Gabi, Isabelle and I hiked the 13-mile Panorama trail in Yosemite (click here for our YouTube video of this hike) and spent another night camped at Summerdale since we liked the campground so much.
-We loved this hike and the amount of water coming off the waterfalls this year was incredible.
+Danny, Gabi, Isabelle and I hiked the 13-mile Panorama trail in Yosemite.
+This is a great spring hike and the amount of water coming off the waterfalls this year was incredible.

 Started the day with rock climbing at Barney Limestone.
 We liked that this climbing area had a short approach from the side of the road and that the area around the crag was pretty (I literally almost ran into a deer while running back to the car to grab water), however, a few of the climbs were a bit sandbagged.